Real Estate Law

 For these reasons, prospective property buyers should have a full title search done.
 A limited title search, also known as a “bring down search,” may be done if property owners are not changing such as during refinancing or taking a second mortgage on the property

-While a thorough title search will reveal potential problems and give a buyer the opportunity to rectify them, it is always possible that the person conducting the title search missed something.
+While a thorough title search will reveal potential problems and give a buyer or seller the opportunity to rectify them, it is always possible that the person conducting the title search missed something.
 Since the government only provides a method for checking property ownership and encumbrances and does not verify such ownership or encumbrances, it is important to protect your investment with title insurance.

 Title insurance protects property owners from incurring financial losses because of a problem with the property’s title.
 Title insurance companies require policy owners to have a title search done before obtaining insurance.
-Most banks require mortgage applicants to obtain title insurance prior to issuing a mortgage so that they can be assured that their interest in the property will be honored if a previous lien, owner or other encumbrance should come to light in the future.
+Most banks require mortgage applicants to obtain title insurance prior to issuing a mortgage so that they can be assured that their interest in the property will be honored if a previous lien, owner, or other encumbrance should come to light in the future.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified real estate lawyer can address your particular legal needs, explain the law, and represent you in court.
-Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.
+Take the first step now and contact a local real estate attorney to discuss your specific legal situation.

 Whether you are looking to buy or sell or you're in a dispute, real estate lawyers in our directory can protect your rights and interests.